TOKYO

 The building has a diverse lineup of shops that specialize in various different J-fashion subgenres, including gyaru and lolita fashion.

-9. Expand your palette at depachikas
+9. Expand your palate at depachikas

 View of one of the busy gourmet section areas in Shibuya Scramble Square, a gigantic complex building in Tokyo